conan-io/conan-center-index/docs/faqs.md

 - Build Reproducibility

-If consumers try to download and build the recipe at a later time, it may resolve to a different package version that may not be compatible.
+If consumers try to download and build the recipe at a later time, it may resolve to a different package version that may generate a different binary (that may or may not be compatible).
 In order to prevent these types of issues, we have decided to only allow exact requirements versions.
+This is a complicated issue, check [this thread](https://github.com/conan-io/conan-center-index/pull/9140#discussion_r795461547) for more.